-(If you are interested in the basic American law program, the J.D. degree program, you are at the wrong place; please go to Admissions.)
+(If you are interested in the basic American law program, the J.D. degree program, please visit Admissions.)

 The University of Wisconsin Law School's S.J.D. program is research-based.

-- Applicants to the S.J.D. program may seek Fall (August) admission.
-The deadline for receiving the application for the research-based programs is March 1 for fall entry.
+- Applicants to the S.J.D. program may seek Fall admission.
+The deadline for receiving the application for the research-based programs is March 1 for Fall entry.

-- In the rare case of a student who enters the S.J.D. program directly, the student must enroll as a full-time law student in Law 990 for 12 credits in the first two semesters and do research in Madison for two regular semesters (i.e., fall and spring).
-Students admitted in the spring must be a resident for the following fall semester as well.
+- In the rare case of a student who enters the S.J.D. program directly, the student must enroll as a full-time law student in Law 990 for 12 credits in the first two semesters and do research in Madison for two regular semesters (i.e., Fall and Spring).

 We do not have direct entry into our S.J.D. program.